rsyncOSX/RsyncOSX_archived/README.md

 For the moment (mid January 2021) executing singletasks is developed in test.
 There is a lot to learn about SwiftUI, but most of the modell classes for RsyncOSX will be reused.
 But the UI will be redesigned and there is a lot of work and learning to do.

 Probably sometime in March 2021, there will be published a repository for the SwiftUI based version of RSyncOSX.
-A SwiftUI based version will be released sometime in the second halft of 2021.
+A SwiftUI based version will be released sometime in the second half of 2021.

 ### Dependencies